Venomahmed/book-management/README.md

 - Unit tests are present for service layers.
 - Integration tests are present for API endpoints.
 - The project achieves at least 80% code coverage.

-## Documentation

-- Swagger provides documentation for all API endpoints.